Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Introduction

+As it is well-known that $N\neq NP$ implies $FP\neq \#P$, our result also connects the notoriously hard P vs. NP problem from structural complexity theory to the complexity of physical phenomena.

-In the following we summarize our contributions: \begin{itemize} \item The Laplace and the diffusion equation supplemented with polynomial time computable initial and boundary conditions, have solutions that are as hard to compute as a $\# P$-complete problem. \item The solution operator that maps the input data to the solution of the Laplace and the diffusion equation have intrinsically high complexity. \item There does not exist numerical algorithm that can compute the solutions in polynomial time for all input data, unless $FP= \#P$. \item Physical phenomena that can be described by the Laplace and diffusion equation have high complexity. \item A digital computer has a fundamental problem in simulating physical phenomena and in particular continuous phenomena. \item We provide a general approach of determining the computational complexity of functions, in particular solutions to partial differential equations that have a closed form. \end{itemize}
+In the following we summarize our contributions: \begin{itemize} \item The Laplace and the diffusion equation supplemented with polynomial-time computable initial and boundary conditions, have solutions that can be computed in $\# P$-complete, meaning that the computation of the solution in $\# P$ is essentially optimal. \item The solution operator that maps the intial and boundary functions to the solution of the Laplace and the diffusion equation have intrinsically high complexity. \item There does not exist numerical algorithm that can compute the solutions in polynomial-time for all initial and boundary functions, unless $FP= \#P$. \item Physical phenomena that can be described by the Laplace and diffusion equation have high complexity. \item We provide a general approach of determining the computational complexity of functions, in particular solutions to partial differential equations that have a closed form. \end{itemize}

 Investigations of the complexity of solutions to partial differential equations are to the authors' best knowledge not existent in the literature.